gianni-rosato/aviator/README.md

 ## Roadmap & Limitations

 Currently, Aviator cannot handle:
-- Video streams with subtitles
+- Video streams with subtitles encoded to .webm

 These are considered bugs, and we are working on fixing them ASAP.
+In the meantime, we'd prefer you choose the .mkv container if you are having trouble with subtitles.

 In the future, we would like to:
 - Add a progress bar